Sayfan-AI/ai-six/planning.md

 - [x] Expose usage information (tokens)
 - [x] Configuration
 - [x] MCP support (engine is MCP client, local tools can run as MCP server)
+- [ ] Switch to uv
 - [ ] Parallel tool execution (run multiple tools in parallel and wait for all of them to finish)
 - [ ] Async tool use (continue interacting with the user while tools are running in the background)
+- [ ] Add pipe support (e.g. `ls | grep foo`) to CommandTool
+- [ ] Add extensible ContextManager responsible for compacting the session history using different strategies
 - [ ] REST API (for the engine)
 - [ ] GraphQL frontend with Apollo connectors talking to the engine's REST API
 - [ ] Graceful handling of rate-limiting